Office 365 SPF Record Setup: A Step-by-Step Guide

 However, things like accidentally creating multiple records, those sneaky little syntax mistakes, or even the sheer number of third-party services you use to send email can throw a wrench in the works, leading to frustrating delivery problems.
 We're going to walk through some of the typical hurdles you might encounter with Office 365 SPF records and, more importantly, how to clear them.
 With a little know-how and these actionable steps, you'll have your SPF record working perfectly.
 This means your legitimate emails get the green light, your domain's reputation stays solid, and your outreach campaigns can achieve their full potential.
 Let's get these challenges sorted!

-Handle Multiple SPF Records
+What to Do About Multiple SPF Records

 One of the golden rules of SPF is that your domain, or even a subdomain you use for sending, should only have one SPF record.
 It might seem logical to add separate records for different email services, but this actually confuses the email servers trying to verify your messages.
 When a receiving server checks your domain and finds multiple SPF TXT records, it can lead to validation failures.
 This means your carefully crafted emails might get flagged as spam or not delivered at all – a real setback for any outreach effort.